Takeaways from the third night of the Democratic National Convention

 (CNN) — Democrats are betting that within the American electorate is a deep desire to leave behind the bitterness of a decade dominated by former President Donald Trump.

-And so, at the party’s convention Wednesday night in Chicago, a certain strategy — portraying Vice President Kamala Harris as the candidate who can move the nation forward — was on full display.
+And so, at the party’s convention Wednesday night in Chicago, a “joy” strategy — portraying Vice President Kamala Harris as the candidate who can move the nation forward — was on full display.

 Former President Bill Clinton said Harris brings “sheer joy” to the 2024 race.
 Oprah Winfrey urged Americans to “choose joy.”